888-391-4324

 Handling a Reverse Mortgage on an Inherited House

 So, once you’ve inherited a house with a reverse mortgage, how do you handle this loan?
-Here are three ways you can do about this.
+Handling a reverse mortgage debt requires careful consideration of your financial situation and the available options.
+Here are three ways you can handle this:

 1. Paying Off the Loan

-If you want to keep the property, you can pay off the reverse mortgage by:
+If you want to keep the property, you can pay off the reverse mortgage loan balance by:

 • Using personal funds